Lyvora/lyvora-documentation/01 About.md

  # What makes it different?

 Lyvora stands out by not requiring KYC and operating in a fully decentralized way.
 It does not arbitrarily hold funds or block users.
 Reputation is recorded on-chain and visible to everyone.
 The platform charges only a fixed 2.5% fee per transaction and offers cashback rewards to buyers, making commerce more accessible and transparent compared to traditional marketplaces.

+# What is the philosophy of the project?

+ ## Our vision
+- To create a truly decentralized marketplace that connects people around the world, with fewer intermediaries and more freedom.

+## Our mission
+- To make the trade of physical products more accessible, transparent, and secure through blockchain technology.

+## Our values

+- Autonomy
+Users should have full control over their funds and their data.

+- Privacy
+No personal data is required by default.
+Each user decides what to share.

+- Transparency
+Reputation and transaction history are recorded on-chain and auditable by anyone.

+- Security
+All transactions are protected by auditable smart contracts.

+- Market Freedom
+Anyone can buy and sell without geographical restrictions or censorship.

+- Innovation
+We believe that integrating blockchain with real-world logistics can transform global commerce.

+- Sustainability
+We aim to create a viable economic ecosystem in the long term, without relying solely on speculation.

+- Governance and Community
+We value the community’s participation in the development and future decisions of the project.
+- Token Usage
+The platform will accept payments in SUI, stablecoins, and Lyvora’s native token $LYV, which will offer exclusive benefits to users such as discounts, increased cashback, and access to premium features.